Menu

 Do I retain the rights to my script?

-Yes.
-All rights to the material remain with the writer, regardless of whether they place.
+All rights to the material remain with the writer, regardless of whether they're selected or not.

 Can international writers enter?